CJeauc/NeonExpress/README.md

 "Transmission"

 ## About
-NeonExpress is a unity puzzle game created during the Global-Game-Jam 2018.
+NeonExpress is a Unity puzzle game created during the Global-Game-Jam 2018.
 The goal is to illuminate a diamond by reflecting a laser.
 To do it, you have to move reflectors along rails and orientate them so the flow of the light can continue.

 ## Controls :
 - Move = WASD